hack-r/simple_dist_matching_paradox/readme.md

+This is a draft from long ago.
+I shared it at that time and, if it's the version I'm thinking of, it was redirected to Policy Analysis.
+I simultaneously took a job that prevented me from pursuing its publication further.

 Working Title: "Propensity Scores Should Be Used for Matching to Avoid the Paradox of Simple Distance Methods"

 The use of Propensity Score Matching (PSM) was re-examined in light of